deepernewbie/LocalWebApp/prompt.md

 the user picked — visible in their file manager, survive app restart, survive uninstall-and-reinstall if they keep the folder.

-Exposed as `window.AndroidFS` after the APK injects its shim at page load.
+Exposed as `window.AndroidFS` after CouchFlow injects its shim at page load.
 Every method returns a Promise.
 All paths are relative to the app's root folder.